Organised crime in Indonesia: Corruption

-Suharto led Indonesia during some of the most corrupt years in the nation's history, eventually culminating in the 1998 riot.
+As of February 2025, the most recent (2023) Corruption Perceptions Index (CPI) ranked Indonesia as the joint-115th least corrupt country (out of 180 countries in total) based upon perceived levels of public sector corruption, with the joint ranking, shared with Ecuador, Malawi, Philippines, Sri Lanka and Turkey).
+Based on CPI-criteria, Indonesia's calculated country score for 2023 was 34 out of a maximum of 100 points, with higher scores indicative of less public sector corruption.
+The score of 34/100 in 2023 was unchanged from the previous CPI in 2022.
+As measured by the CPI, over the past decade (2013-2023), Indonesia's country score has ranged from a low of 32/100 (in 2013) to a high of 40/100 (in 2019).

+In terms of the history of modern Indonesia, Suharto, as the 2nd President of Indonesia, ruled the country for 31 years from 1967 to 1998.
+Suharto, who was variously described as a military dictator by international observers, ruled Indonesia under an authoritarian regime until his resignation in 1998 following nationwide unrest.
+His 31-year rule over Indonesia is considered one of the most controversial in the 20th century: due to allegations of corruption and his government's central role to the perpetration of mass killings against communists early in his rule and subsequent discrimination of ethnic Chinese Indonesians, irreligious people, and trade unionists.

 Under Suharto, the Indonesian economy experienced lopsided growth, as people around him grew richer and the poor became poorer.
 This widening income inequality infuriated the citizens.
-After reigning for thirty-two years, the 1998 tragedy forced Suharto to step down from his position as the president of Indonesia.
-In the year 2000, Suharto faced trial for both corruption and human rights violation.
+In the Year 2000, Suharto faced trial for both corruption and human rights violation.
 However, his lawyers claimed that he suffered brain damage and he was excused from attending trial.
+Investigations into allegations of corruption against Indonesian former president/dictator Suharto began immediately after his 31-year rule.
+In Global Transparency Report, made by Transparency International in 2004, he was ranked as the world's most corrupt leader.
+The report accused Suharto of causing losses of US$15–35 billion for the Indonesian government.
-In 2007, Indonesia received its worst corruption rank in the decade since the fall of Suharto in 1998, during the reign of president Susilo Bambang Yudhoyono.

-Indonesia's rank on the Corruption Index has moved down since its peak position in 2007 to a predicted rank of 97 by the end of 2018.
-Indonesia's corruption rank improved during the reign of the current president, Joko Widodo.
+In 2007, Indonesia received its worst corruption rank in the decade since the fall of Suharto in 1998, during the reign of president Susilo Bambang Yudhoyono; however corruption, as measured by the CPI, had seen improvements by the end of 2018, with the country ranked at 97 by the end of 2018.
+Indonesia's corruption rank improved during the reign of the seventh president, Joko Widodo.
 During this administration, corrupt entities still managed to evade authorities despite many efforts.
 A major controversy arose from a corruption case involving Setya Novanto.
 Novanto was linked to a multi-million dollar corruption case involving electronic identity cards, costing Indonesia $170 million in state losses.
 Novanto disappeared at the time of his scheduled arrest for corruption.
 He was later found in an emergency room after an apparent car crash.
 Novanto was eventually convicted in April 2018 for corruption and sentenced to 15 years in jail.